Weather2Travel.com's editorial guidelines

 We consider a wide range of interesting travel articles, roundups, guides and advice pieces.
 Our blog articles are typically written in the third person and tend to be between 850 and 1,000 words long, although this is open to discussion.
 The most common types of articles we publish include:

-- Destination features - roundups or 'listicles' about a country or specific region (48 hours in Seattle, How to do Dubrovnik in a long weekend, 10 reasons to visit Beijing)
+- Destination features - roundups on a country or specific region (48 hours in Seattle, How to do Dubrovnik in a long weekend, Reasons to visit Beijing)

-- Activity focused features - (such as walking in Madeira, golf in Tenerife, wildlife watching in Sri Lanka)
+- Activity focused - such as walking in Madeira, golf in Tenerife, wildlife watching in Sri Lanka

 - Practical articles - on occasion, we publish practical guides for travellers (How to get the most out of Google Maps, How to use travel blogs to plan your trip).